My App Is Too Slow Now What

 You don’t have to be a software engineer for long until you hit into performance issues.
 The database loads too slow.
 Calculating the route takes forever.
 Remote calls hang.
 What to do?
-My App

 SQL query optimization?
 JS packing?
 Indices?
 Algorithm optimizations?
 Multi threading?
 Change to C++?
 Cloud?
 Micro services?
 Sharding?
 NoSQL?
 Remove features?
 Increase hardware requirements?
 Kernel optimizations?
 JIT loading?
 Load balancing?
 Remove variables?
 Use Protobuf?
 Better Compression?
 Change libraries?
 Change frameworks?
 GC tuning?